-There are several basic tasks you can do to make eLearning course content more accessible.
-Review each section below to learn what you should be looking for to make content accessible.
+You can do several basic tasks to make eLearning course content more accessible.
+Review each section below to learn what to look for to make content accessible.
 Each section below covers general tips for making eLearning courses accessible.
-Sections that have Storyline-specific steps are available also since that’s what we’re most familiar with.
+Sections with Storyline-specific steps are also available since we’re most familiar with that.

-Many rapid course authoring tools include accessibility tools, you need to look up information about your specific tool if you’re using something other than Storyline.
-When we build any type of digital training solution, from training videos with subtitles to job aids with alt text, we always build it with accessibility in mind.
+Many rapid course authoring tools include accessibility tools.
+You must look up information about your tool if using something other than Storyline.
+When we build any digital training solution, from training videos with subtitles to job aids with alt text, we always make it with accessibility in mind.

 For the sake of your process and training, start building habits now to build accessible content from the beginning.
 That means you have to design for it and get used to taking advantage of all the tools available to make content accessible.

 Storyline and other Articulate tools come with a lot of accessibility features built-in.
-We started with their guide on how to build an accessible course with Storyline as a reference in many parts of this article.
-We provide a lot more context and other tips, as well as many other resources.
-Their article is helpful too, though.
-Anything in the name of helping you create more accessible training content.
+We started with their guide on building an accessible course with Storyline as a reference in many parts of this article.
+We provide a lot more context, other tips, and many other resources.
+Their article is helpful, too, but we wanted to expand upon it.

-Designing for accessibility starts with knowing the basics and getting into an accessibility state of mind.
+Designing for accessibility starts with knowing the basics and entering an accessibility state of mind.
 This will not only help your designs, but it will also help the people you’re designing instruction for.

 But how do you get into an accessibility state of mind?